Skip to main content

 • The diagram is expected to change frequently and benefits from version control.

-• The diagram has 5 or fewer nodes and does not require custom fills, dashed boundaries, or multi-tier layouts.
+• The diagram has 5 or fewer nodes and does not require operator boundaries or multi-tier layouts.

 config: